Clinical Pastoral Education

 - Certified Educator Candidate Training Program

-Students serve in the hospital, palliative care, hospice and other clinical settings in our community.
+Students serve in the hospital, hospice and other clinical settings in our community.
 CPE students work closely with our faculty, Gundersen Health System professionals and with a rich diversity of patients and residents.

 Four to six positions are available for the summer full-time unit beginning May 31, 2022 and ending Aug.
 13, 2022.

 Five to six positions are available beginning Aug.
-22, 2021, for a 12-month plus one week residency comprised of three four-month terms.
-Possible clinical assignments are in our Level III trauma center and hospital setting with possible hospice placement.
+23, 2021, for a 12-month plus one week residency comprised of three four-month terms.
+Clinical assignments are in our Level III trauma center and hospital setting with possible hospice placement.
 Pre-requisite is successful completion of one CPE unit.
 Consult the program brochure for benefit details.

 Certified Educator Candidate Training Program